AndunHH/spacemouse/SpaceNavigator.md

 ```

 # Other related stuff
+## Device List for other devices
+Check [ANTz wiki](https://github.com/openantz/antz/wiki/3D-Mouse#device-list) for a device list.
+Interestingly, our code is not fully compliant with this list, as we use event#1 and event#2 with 6 byte, despite we are suggesting to be a SpaceMouse Pro Wireless (cabled), which has only one 12 byte event#1.
+This seems to be no problem, as our HID descriptor is declaring the values with report id#1 and id#2.

 ## About relative and absolute input data
 [Full discussion](https://github.com/FreeSpacenav/spacenavd/issues/108)
 > When I wrote the first version of spacenavd, I only had a space navigator, and the first version of spacenavd only worked with "relative" inputs because that was what the space navigator emitted.
 I'm saying "relative" in quotes because they weren't really relative, they were just reported as such, but the values were always absolute displacements per axis.
 3Dconnexion probably realized at some stage that reporting them as "relative" is incorrect, and changed to absolute in newer devices.
 >
 > I'm pretty sure all modern 3Dconnexion devices report absolute axis usage.

 > The original Space Navigator reports it's data as relative positions.
 The original Space Navigator is very sensitive and is jiggling a lot i.e. the same value is only send repeatedly very for some milli-seconds.
 >